-(2) Other liabilities and accrued expenses exclude certain financial instruments that are not in scope.
+(2) Other assets and Other liabilities and accrued expenses exclude certain items that do not meet the definition of a financial instrument.
+Other liabilities and accrued expenses also excludes certain financial instruments that are not in scope.

 Note 5 - Collateralized Transactions